Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \begin{definition}[Idempotent] A monoid $(M,\star,e)$ is said to be \emph{idempotent} if for every $x \in M$, the equation $x \star x = x$ holds. \end{definition}

 \begin{definition}[Commutative] A monoid $(M,\star,e)$ is said to be \emph{commutative} if for every $x,y \in M$, the equation $x \star y = y \star x$ holds. \end{definition}

-\begin{convention}[Notation] We will follow the usual conventions of the literature and denote every commutative monoid either as $(M,+,0)$ or as $(M,+_M,0_M)$.
-The binary operation $+$ will be called the \emph{addition} while the particular element $0$ will be called the \emph{zero element}. \end{convention}
+\begin{convention}[Notation] We will usually follow conventions used in the literature and denote an abstract commutative monoid as $(M,+_M,0_M)$, or sometimes as $(M,+,0)$ for conciseness.
+The binary operation $+_M$ will be called the \emph{addition} while the particular element $0_M$ will be called the \emph{zero element}. \end{convention}

 \begin{convention}[Naming] For convenience, we will shorten the name \emph{idempotent commutative monoid} to \emph{ic-monoid}. \end{convention}